netdata/netdata/streaming/README.md

 #### Trusted Certificate

-Case the [Certificate verification](Certificate verification) is enabled, it is possible that the OpenSSL library gives errors like `X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY`, when there is a problem to verificate the certificate chain, and no less important it will reject self-signed certificates.
+Case the [Certificate verification](Certificate verification) is enabled, it is possible that the OpenSSL library gives errors like `X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY`, when there is a problem to check the certificate chain, and no less important it will reject self-signed certificates.
 Considering these known problems, the Netdata brings two options to avoid them.
-Case you trust your certificate it is possible to set the options `ssl certificate directory` and `ssl master certificate` to inform Netdata where the certificates are stored and what is the Netdata master certificate respectively.
+Case you trust your certificate it is possible to set the options `CApath` and `CAfile` to inform Netdata where the certificates are stored and what is the certificate trusted file respectively.
+For more details about these options, you can read [Verify locations](https://www.openssl.org/docs/man1.1.1/man3/SSL_CTX_load_verify_locations.html).

-Before we set the stream variables it is necessary to bring the Master certificate to the slave and add it to the list of trusted certificates.
-To do this, let us suppose that the command `update-ca-certificates` is searching for certificates with the format PEM inside the directory `/usr/share/ca-certificates`, you can confirm this reading its manual.
-Continuing our example, we copy the certificate and adjust the permissions running the next commands
+Before we set the stream variables it is necessary to bring the trusted certificate to the slave and add it to the OpenSSL list of certificates.
+To do this, let us suppose that the command `update-ca-certificates` is searching for certificates with the format PEM inside the directory `/usr/share/ca-certificates`, you can confirm this reading its manual(update-ca-certificate(8)), after to confirm the destination directory, we copy the certificate and adjust the permissions running the next commands

 ```
 # mkdir /usr/share/ca-certificates/netdata